Trauma Treatment At Our Drug Rehab

 The effects of childhood trauma can stretch past childhood.
 These children are at an increased risk of learning difficulties, mental health concerns, involvement with the juvenile system, and long-term health concerns.

-When we look at individuals who are struggling with a substance abuse concern, we see that there is a significant number of individuals who have a history of trauma.
+When we look at individuals who are struggling with a substance abuse concerns, we see that there is a significant number of individuals who have a history of trauma.
 For some, drugs and alcohol can be used in an attempt to cope with symptoms that result from their trauma.
 Alcohol and drugs can have a “band-aid” effect on trauma symptoms.
 At the moment, it can help with what you are feeling; however, it doesn’t help heal the damage that the trauma led to.

 When we talk about trauma, it is important to be mindful of the way we speak about it.
 Any form of trauma is trauma.
 Some individuals who experience trauma withdraw from social experiences and may not talk about their struggles.
 Being aware of the language we use can help avoid causing any unintended invalidation of a person’s feelings and experiences?